Android-PowerUser/Windroid_11/README.md

 ```
 apt install box64-android=0.2.3+20230603.4f1cefe-1
 ```
+in termux Windroid 11 .

 ## Documentation
 ##### A complete documentation is coming soon.
+It is based on the Linux kernel that is preinstalled on every Androidsystem.
+Go fund me free of charge https://paypal.me/MATTEXitLoesungen?country.x=DE&locale.x=de_DE!

+##### declaration
 Windroid 11 is yet in the beta phase.

-It is based on the Linux kernel that is preinstalled on every Androidsystem.
+Don't expect miracles.
+Not related with Microsoft or Valve Corporation
+In this OS @ptitseb's Box64/Box86 was used
 Icons by @yeyushengfan258